Humphrey Stafford, 1st Duke of Buckingham: Battle of St Albans

 Following the King's recovery, York was either dismissed from or resigned his protectorship, and together with his Neville allies, withdrew from London to their northern estates.
 Somerset—in charge of government once again—summoned a Great Council to meet in Leicester on 22 May 1455.
 The Yorkists believed they would be arrested or attainted at this meeting.
 As a result, they gathered a small force and marched south.
-The King, with a smaller force that nonetheless included important nobles such as Somerset, Northumberland, Clifford and Buckingham and his son Humphrey, Earl of Stafford, was likewise marching from Westminster to Leicester, and in the early morning of 22 May, royal scouts reported the Yorkists as being only a few hours away.
+The King, with a smaller force that nonetheless included important nobles such as Somerset, Northumberland, Clifford, Buckingham, and Buckingham's son Humphrey, Earl of Stafford, was likewise marching from Westminster to Leicester, and in the early morning of 22 May, royal scouts reported the Yorkists as being only a few hours away.
 Buckingham urged that they push on to St Albans—so that the King might dine—which was not particularly easy to defend.
 Buckingham also assumed that York would want to parley before launching an assault on the King, as he had in 1452.
 The decision to head for the town and not make a stand straight away may have been a tactical error; the contemporary Short English Chronicle describes how the Lancastrians "strongly barred and arrayed for defence" immediately after they arrived.

-The King was lodged in the town and York, with the Earls of Salisbury and Warwick, encamped to the south.
+The King was lodged in the town and York, with the Yorkists under Richard Neville, 5th Earl of Salisbury and his son Richard, Earl of Warwick, encamped to the south.
 Negotiations commenced immediately.
 York demanded that Somerset be released into his custody, and the King replaced Somerset as Lord High Constable with Buckingham, making Somerset subordinate.
 In that capacity, Buckingham became the King's personal negotiator—Armstrong suggests because he was well known to be able to "concede but not capitulate"—and received and responded to the Yorkists' messengers.
 His strategy was to play for time, both to prepare the town's defences and to await the arrival of loyalist bishops, who could be counted on to bring the moral authority of the church to bear on the Yorkists.
 Buckingham received at least three Yorkist embassies, but the King—or Buckingham—refused to give in to the main Yorkist demand, that Somerset be surrendered to them.
 Buckingham may have hoped that repeated negotiations would deplete the Yorkists' zest for battle, and delay long enough for reinforcements to arrive.
 Buckingham made what John Gillingham described as an "insidiously tempting suggestion" that the Yorkists mull over the King's responses in Hatfield or Barnet overnight.
 Buckingham's confidence in how reasonable the Yorkists would be was misplaced.